JabRef/abbrv.jabref.org/README.md

 Accounts of Chemical Research;Acc.
 Chem.
 Res.;ACHRE4;M
 ```

+The list should follow the ISO4 standard with dots.

 *If you want to **add a list or submit corrections**, see the [contribution guidelines](CONTRIBUTING.md).*

 ## Relation to JabRef